Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 * **dataset**: [DatasetReference](#datasetreference) (Required): Delete activity dataset reference.
 * **enableLogging**: any: Whether to record detailed logs of delete-activity execution.
 Default value is false.
 Type: boolean (or Expression with resultType boolean).
 * **logStorageSettings**: [LogStorageSettings](#logstoragesettings): Log storage settings customer need to provide when enableLogging is true.
-* **maxConcurrentConnections**: int: The max concurrent connections to connect data source at the same time.
+* **maxConcurrentConnections**: int {minValue: 1}: The max concurrent connections to connect data source at the same time.
 * **recursive**: any: If true, files or sub-folders under current folder path will be deleted recursively.
 Default is false.
 Type: boolean (or Expression with resultType boolean).
 * **storeSettings**: [StoreReadSettings](#storereadsettings): Delete activity store settings.